rfarrukh0/MarketVision/README.md

 # 🧠 MarketVision

 MarketVision is a web app that uses AI to generate complete marketing content from a product image.
-Just upload or paste an image URL, and it returns a full product description, SEO keywords, hashtags, audience, pricing, and more — all powered by GPT-4o.
+Just upload or paste an image URL, and it returns a full product description, SEO keywords, hashtags, audience, pricing, and more.

 ---
 ![Homepage](https://i.imgur.com/wZKSnNS.png)